Commander-Spellbook/commander-spellbook-api-wrapper/README.md

 }
 ```

-- `commanderSpellbookId` is the id in the commander spellbook database.
+- `commanderSpellbookId` is the id in the commander spellbook database as a string.
 - `permalink` is the link available to view the combo on the commander spellbook website.
 - `cards` is an array of [Card](#card) objects.
 - `colorIdentity` is a [ColorIdentity](#coloridentity) object indicating the color identity of the combo